23 Jan 2025

 First of all, this puts us in a position to remedy the situation in areas where there is a shortage of skilled labour.
 The law gives us the opportunity to access a much larger pool of skilled labour in the international arena.

 Of course, this can also secure economic stability in Germany in the long term.
-The demographic challenges in particular. challenges of recent years have caused uncertainty in the economy.
+The demographic challenges in particular. challenges of recent years have led to uncertainty in the economy.
 Immigration can fill gaps in the labour market and increase productivity.

 The ageing population in Germany can also be helped by immigration.
-Qualified labour from abroad is an important solution here to ensure that qualified specialists are always available.
+Qualified labour from abroad is an important solution to ensure that sufficient skilled workers are available.

 What are the challenges posed by the Skilled Labour Immigration Act?